Cryptomaster178/crypto-content-hub/defi/what-is-defi.md

 Building in public every day
 DeFi removes the need for centralized financial institutions.
 Transparency is a core principle of DeFi protocols.
+Anyone can build applications on open DeFi networks.